balanced-dev/yuzu-docs/docs/definition/data.md

 Inline data (nesting sub-block states within ancestor states), without using `$ref` therefore has its place, but should mainly be limited to simple blocks, which will not bloat the JSON too much.
 Another thing to consider is that inline data does detract from the self-contained aspect of blocks: now a block's state can be spread throughout your solution which needs to be considered if updating the block's schema (e.g. removing/renaming/restructuring properties).
 Common sense and an appreciation for balance is required.

 A good example in our projects would be form element blocks: while they are blocked and thus have a global schema and markup (as it can be used as a sub-block within many other blocks), their states are virtually all inline within their parent/ancestor blocks.
-If it was not done this way each form element could end up with a lot of unnecessary JSON files, with the only difference being label changes.
+If it was not done this way each form element could end up with a lot of unnecessary JSON files, with the only difference being label/placeholder changes.